Richard - What are pressure switches used for in refrigeration circuits and how do pressure switches protect the system from further damage?

 Refrigeration Pressure Switches

 Thanks for the question and for being a reader of High Performance HVAC!
 First there two types of basic refrigeration switches in the typical high grade residential system.
-I say high grade because not every refrigeration system in air conditioners and heat pumps have refrigeration switches to protect the refrigeration system.
+I say high grade because not every refrigeration system in air conditioners and heat pumps have switches to protect the refrigeration system.

-High Pressure Refrigeration Switch – The high pressure switch will kill the compressor circuit if the pressure exceeds the rating on the pressure switch.
-These pressures will vary depending on the type of refrigerant the air conditioner or heat pump uses in the system.
+High Pressure Refrigeration Pressure Switches - The high pressure switch will kill the compressor circuit if the pressure exceeds the rating on the pressure switch.
+The ratings will vary depending on the type of refrigerant the air conditioner or heat pump uses in the system.
 On some air conditioners or heat pumps this switch is manually reset only simply because if it trips there is definitely a problem that needs to be resolved before the system should run again.
 On Rheem and Ruud heat pumps and air conditioners the reset button is usually red on located near the control panel.
 A simple push of the switch will reset the switch and the operation of the air conditioner should return to normal until the pressure exceeds the rating of the switch.
 Things that can cause the pressure switch to trip include:

 - Bad condenser fan motor